Tailoring quantum error correction to spin qubits: Error correction beyond Kitaev's surface code

 The XYZ$^2$ code is a variant of the hexagonal matching codes where the string stabilizers are parallel links on the hexagonal lattice \cite{srivastava2022xyz}.
 Suitable boundary conditions of the code can be found from the concatenation of a two-qubit repetition code (stabilized by $ZZ$) and the XZZX.
 In total we get six-body stabilizer operators with $X$, $Y$, $Z$, $X$, $Y$, and $Z$ Paulis in clock-wise direction around the hexagonal plaquettes, and $ZZ$ link along the $XY$ edges of the hexagonal plaquettes.

 Stabilizer measurements in a spin qubit architecture can be achieved in two rounds such that there is a pair of qubits in the face of each hexagon as shown in Fig.~\ref{fig:threshold_XYZ2}(a).
 The scheduling of CX gates need to follow similar considerations to the surface code case in order to prevent the injection of hook errors.
-In the supplementary information we show that there is such a choice of CX schedule for the XYZ$^2$ code.
+In App.~\ref{smsec:xyz2} we show that there is such a choice of CX schedule for the XYZ$^2$ code.

-The price to be payed for the dense encoding, is that there are less ancilla pairs than stabilizers.
+The price to be paid for the dense encoding, is that there are less ancilla pairs than stabilizers.
 Meaning that for the final readout of the logical and inference of relevant stabilizers, the code qubits also need to be part of readout-pairs.
-However, in terms of connectivity the layout still reamins a regular grid of qubits realizable e.g., with $2\times N$ arrays an long-range links.
+However, in terms of connectivity the layout still remains a regular grid of qubits (as discussed in detail in App.~\ref{smsec:xyz2}) realizable e.g., with $2\times N$ arrays and long-range links.
+Since only the spin-blockade requires immediate proximity, parallel rows of readout pairs can be accommodated by bi-linear arrays and connected via long-range couplers.

 The threshold surface of the XYZ$^2$ code is closer to a plane than that of the previous surface code variants (see Fig.~\ref{fig:threshold_XYZ2}(b)).
 Interestingly, the readout threshold remains comparable to that of the surface code even though the stabilizers are read out in separate measurement rounds.
 Not being a CSS code, the idling threshold is not peaked around the depolarizing limit and due to different $X$ and $Y$ basis conversions in the plaquette measurements single qubit gate errors contribute significantly to the error budget, i.e., error threshold biased towards single-qubit errors is not significantly higher than the ones biased towards two-qubit gate errors.
 These results are presented in Fig.~\ref{fig:threshold_XYZ2}(c).